MetaMask/metamask-docs/snaps/reference/rpc-api.md

 ### `snap_getBip32Entropy`

-:::danger Powerful Method
+:::danger Powerful method
-If you call this method, you will receive the user's parent key for the derivation path that they requested.
+If you call this method, you receive the user's parent key for the derivation path that they requested.
 When that happens, you are now managing a person's keys, and whatever assets they control, on their behalf.
 Their safety is your responsibility.
 :::

-:::caution Only Callable By
+:::caution Only callable by
 - Snaps
 :::

 #### Parameters

 - `Object`
-  - `path` - An array, starting with `m`, containing the BIP-32 derivation path to the key to retrieve, e.g., `["m", "44'", "60'"]`.
+  - `path` - An array, starting with `m`, containing the BIP-32 derivation path to the key to retrieve, for example, `["m", "44'", "60'"]`.
   - `curve` - The curve to use for the key derivation, must be `'ed25519'` or `'secp256k1'`.

 #### Returns